eea/eea.security.checks/README.md

         python run.py

-This will generate a `report.json` with the results if -s argument is used.
-The results will be published on redmine helpdesk.
+This will post on the redmine page defined in constants.py, a report with the repos having security issues and the packages having those issues.
+If ran with -s argument, a report.json file is also generated.

 ## Limitations